 Symptoms of sunburn on dogs

-Sunburn on dogs manifests itself in the same unpleasant way as on us humans - the skin becomes red and stings.
-Dogs may try to relieve the pain by licking themselves, which can worsen the inflammation.
+Sunburn is just the same as any other burn and in dogs manifests itself in the same unpleasant way as on us humans - the skin becomes red, often inflamed and is painful.

 Can you use sunscreen on dogs?